stfc/PSyclone/examples/lfric/README.md

 ## Example 1: Basic Operation

-The first example simply illustrates the use of PSyclone to generate 'vanilla', sequential PSy-layer code for a single invoke() that specifies one built-in kernel and one user-supplied kernel:
+The first example simply illustrates the use of PSyclone to generate the necessary sequential PSy-layer code for a single invoke() that specifies one Built-in kernel and one user-supplied kernel:
 ```sh
 cd eg1/
 psyclone -nodm ./single_invoke.x90
 ```

-PSyclone will output two lots of Fortran code to stdout when run in this way: the first is the transformed Algorithm layer (the code from `single_invoke.x90`) and the second is the generated PSy-layer code.
+PSyclone will output two lots of Fortran code to `stdout` when run in this way: the first is the transformed Algorithm layer (the code from `single_invoke.x90`) and the second is the generated PSy-layer code.